-This course is for complete beginners starting to use the Paho Python MQTT client in their projects.
+This is a collection of tutorials forming a course for complete beginners starting to use the Paho Python MQTT client in their projects.

-The course consists of a series of tutorials, videos and examples that take you through the basics of the MQTT client.
+The course consists of a series of tutorials, videos and examples that take you through the basics of using the Paho Python MQTT client.

-At the end of the course you should have a very good understanding of the client and be in a postion to create your own scripts using it.
+At the end of the course you should have a very good understanding of the Python MQTT client and be in a position to create your own scripts using it.

 Many of the demo scripts are available to download for many of the examples.